dresdner353/jbhasd/QUICKSTART.md

 python3 jbhasd/jbhasd_web_server.py

 .. if it works, point your browser as localhost:8080 or your machines IP:8080.
-If its working, you should see a page with a gray gradient background.
+If its working, you should see a page with a gray gradient background with a timestamp top-right.

 Then start the simulator:
 python3 jbhasd/jbhasd_device_sim.py

 You can run the simulator on the same machine as the webserver or on a separate machine.
 This will start registering a fake device per US state with randomly added switches and sensors to each device.
 It will then advertise the fake devices on MDNS and DNS-SD.
-Your webserver page should refresh with widget panels displayed for each discovered device.
+The webserver script will detect these simulated devices via zeroconf and start probing them.
+The web console page should refresh with widget panels being added for each discovered device.
 Each device uses a webserver on port >= 9000 .. the ports are incremeneted as each new device is created.

 The console of each run script provides logging detail that should help understand